How to suppress joint In Fusion 360

 Buy Paperback on Amazon.com

-How to align faces In Fusion 360
+How to create first joint In Fusion 360

 Introduction